Calabi-Yau Metrics with K\"ahler Moduli Dependence: General strategy

-To avoid a priori assumptions, we determine $\phi$ from the numerical data, without imposing any symmetries.
-We then analyse its structure and learn about its symmetries from the data.
-As it turns out, for our examples, the entire symmetry group $G$, including its freely and non-freely acting parts, are realised as symmetries of $\phi$.
-Once this has been confirmed, we do constrain the Ansatz for $\phi$ by imposing $G$-invariance and repeat the fit to the numerical data for this constrained Ansatz.

-In order to derive this constrained Ansatz, we need to be somewhat careful about the structure of the symmetry group $G$.
-The action of $G$ on $X$ induces a linear action on the K\"ahler moduli space, that is, a representation

 which preserves the K\"ahler cone.
-Its kernel $N := \ker(\rho)$ is a normal subgroup of $G$, consisting of those symmetries which act trivially on the K\"ahler structure, hence $G/N\cong \rho(G)$.
-When the extension splits, we can write
+Its kernel $N:=\ker(\rho)$ is a normal subgroup of $G$, consisting of those symmetries that act trivially on the K\"ahler structure.
+Hence $\rho(G)\cong G/N$, and we obtain the short exact sequence